Chudry/msfpython-scripts/README.md

 # msfpython-scripts

-# description can be found via this link https://infosec.smashedpixels.pro/metasploit-automatization-using-python/
+#<b> description<b> can be found via this link https://infosec.smashedpixels.pro/metasploit-automatization-using-python/